saturnlighting/literature-review/README.md

 ## Active travel behaviour and lighting

+There is evidence that street lighting influences physical activity and active travel levels (Lee and Moudon 2008; McCormack and Shiell 2011;
+Cerin et al. 2017; Lin Yang et al. 2017; Bonaccorsi et al. 2020;
+Linchuan Yang et al. 2022; Prince et al. 2022; Jin, Lu, and Sun 2022).

+Jin, Lu, and Sun (2022) found that streetlights influence pedestrians to select longer distance routes.

+Linchuan Yang et al. (2022) found lighting positively associations with running but not with cycling.

+Steve Fotios and Robbins (2022) found that darkness leads to significant reductions in pedestrians and cyclists but does not have a significant effect on the number of motorized vehicles.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
 Table 1: Overview of papers on active travel and lighting